bonaktan/FacebookJSONInterpreter/docs/[Core] PurposeInYourLife.md

 ## Server Side
 ### Toolings
-- Hosted using a very lightweight server (http.server should be fine, no need to go overkill with django/flask)
+- Hosted using a very lightweight server (bottle should be fine)

 ### Purpose
 - host the webserver on localhost:6969